Top 10 Risks in Cyber Security

 Insider Threat

 Insider threats differ from the other listed threats because they are difficult to detect.
-This is especially risky, given the hackers already have access to the systems.
+This is especially risky, given that hackers already have access to the systems.
 It could be a former or current employee or a business partner, meaning the hacker already has the organization's know-how.

 This virus requires a different solving approach, as professionals need to be proactive in uninstalling software from old applications, limiting access to software and projects, and removing access from former employees.
 Moreover, it is recommended to track the usage of devices and find where they are being used to draw out the threat.